How Are Employee Stock Options and RSUs Different?

 Companies may offer stock options to employees as part of a compensation plan, in addition to salary, 401(k) matching funds, and other benefits.
 ESOs are considered an incentive to help the company succeed, so that (ideally) the stock options are worth more when the employee chooses to exercise them.

-In an ideal scenario, exercising stock options allows an employee to purchase shares of their company’s stock at an exercise price lower than the current market price — and realize a profit.
+In an ideal scenario, exercising stock options allows an employee to purchase shares of their company’s stock at a price that’s lower than the current market price — and realize a profit.

-Note that while some of the terminology used with regard to employee stock options may sound similar to standard stock options, don’t get the two confused.
-Options are derivatives traded based on the value of underlying securities, e.g. stocks, bonds, ETFs.
+Note that while some of the features of employee stock options are similar to trading stock options, these contracts aren’t exactly the same, and you can’t trade ESOs.
+Also, options are derivatives based on the value of underlying securities, e.g. stocks, bonds, ETFs — they aren’t a type of employee compensation.

 Generally, ESOs operate in four stages — starting with the grant date and ending with the exercise date, i.e. actually buying the stock.